Understanding 11 Different Types of Outsourcing & Choosing the Right Model

 Business Process Outsourcing (BPO)

 Business Process Outsourcing involves contracting non-core business activities to external service providers.
-According to Deloitte's 2020 Global Outsourcing Survey, 70% of companies cite cost reduction as a primary reason for BPO adoption.
+Common BPO services include:

 - Customer support